txt/plm19/doc/week4.md

 _**Rules of thumb**_ :

+- When writing an interpreter for some domain-specic language, favor a target language with
+      - A high-level visual notation
+      - A simple impementation
+      - An underlying mathematical formulation
+      - Two such target languages are state machines and compartmental models.
 - Useful for description of high-level logic for a system
 - State machines are usually used for discrete variables.
   Use compartmental models for contionous variables.